Josefa made her presence known to me by clairvoyantly showing me pictures of her stabbing at me. It was early morning, I was doing laundry.

-The energy was persistent so I turned around to face it.
-Clairvoyantly, I was able to see that it was making a stabbing motion at me.
-In my defense, I engaged my protection techniques, puffing up the energy in my space like a peacock showcasing its feathers.
-We faced off in these dueling positions like statues for a while.
-I continued to read the being's energy until finally noticing that it did not want to harm me.
-Instead its motion was telling me that it had stabbed someone in the past but in the present it wanted to communicate.
-Understanding this, I relaxed my energy and asked it where we had met.
+I relaxed my energy and asked the being where we had met.
 It said "Downieville."
 I had picked it up when I was there the past weekend.
 I told the being I had priorities to manage this morning but would communicate during a meditation break in the afternoon, putting the being on hold while I collected myself and brought structure and order to my life.

 As for Downieville, it is an old California mining town that was established in 1849.
 I am a regular visitor as my partner works at a local establishment in the summer.
 I immediately messaged to tell him the details of my experience with the being who had just confronted me.
 Without hesitation he told me it was Josefa "Juanita" Loaiza, the first and only woman to be hung in California’s history.
 I knew the being was behind me so I asked “Are you Josefa?”
 I got an immediate, “Yes.”

-Communication for this post has not come easily for me as Josefa was a bright yet complicated soul.
+Josefa was a bright yet complicated soul.
 Through our interactions, I knew she wanted to work with me to heal her past as well as tell her story.
 She also wanted to channel her energy through me, using my body as a catalyst to tell her story in her narrative.
-After much thought, I decided I didn’t want to take this route with Josefa.
 I said to her, “If you want me to write your story, you need to teach me what you know.
 I am not going to let you channel to use my energy as your medium to get your story told.”
-With this began our regular communications about life passion, pain, societal ideals, and spirit.
+This began our regular communications about life passion, pain, societal ideals, and spirit.

 Josefa was a proud, beautiful woman with long black hair, standing tall at a mere 5 feet.
 She had a fiery spirit, deeply emotional, sensitive in her strength, and determined to live with honor and integrity.
 Originally from Mexico, she left due to family issues that ultimately left a hole in her heart.
 She filled that void through the promise of a better life in America.

 The success found through California’s Gold Rush led Josefa to Downieville with her partner, whom she loved deeply.
 She doesn’t speak much of the relationship, maintaining this as a private topic.
-She has hinted at being married before but because that relationship was not based on love and trust, she, therefore, left him.
+She has hinted at being married before but that relationship was not based on love and trust and so she left him.

 In Downieville, Josefa’s fiery spirit was a target.
 In a town mostly inhabited by men, the attacks on her culture and gender were verbal and physical reminders of the inequality she was experiencing.
 While she worked to stay strong, such consistent abuse was exhausting.